DreymaR/BigBagKbdTrixPKL/Layouts/MTGAP/README.md

 The MTGAP layout
 ----------------
-- This layout scores well in modern analysis.
+- The [MTGAP][MTGAP] layout scores well in modern analysis.
 - It's a more radical layout than Colemak, changing everything around – even shift layers.
+- There are actually several variants of it for different board configurations.
+- EPKL comes with the minimal 30-key version that only moves the main letter block of keys.
-- With EPKL, it can be used with the usual Angle and Sym ergonomic mods added, as seen above.
+- This layout can be used with the usual BigBag Angle and Sym ergonomic mods added, as seen above.

 <br>